Grenadine Syrup

 • Grenadine is a flavorful and colorful addition to both cocktails and mocktails.

-• Making grenadine at home is super easy to do.
+• Making grenadine at home is surprisingly easy to do.

 • You can feel good about the ingredients — no artificial flavors or high fructose corn syrup here!

-Generally, I try to stay away from store-bought grenadine.
+Generally, I try to stay away from store-bought versions.
 It’s the same kind you get in bars, and honestly, the commercial stuff has always been too saccharine-sweet and brightly colored for my taste.

 When I realized I could make it at home with nothing more than pomegranate juice, sugar and a bit of lemon, that changed everything for me.